Benoit3/RaspPowerHat/PCB/README.md

 - J3, J4, R3, D6 are not necessary for a generci usage and were dedicated to data saving of GPS chipset
 - R11, R12, R13, R14, U6, U7 are there for additionnal isolated input.
 But I've never sold neither tested them.
 Forget them.

-References of used components can be browse by opening schematic file (RaspPowerHat.sch) with KiCad PCB.
+References of used components can be browsed by opening schematic file (RaspPowerHat.sch) with KiCad PCB.